Yoast/wordpress-seo/readme.txt

 * Fixes the documentation in the Schema HowTo file.
 Props to [timvaniersel](https://github.com/timvaniersel).
 * Fixes the documentation in the Breadcrumbs file.
 Props to [alfiosalanitri](https://github.com/alfiosalanitri).
 * Moves the paginated comments notice from the dashboard to WordPress' Site Health screen.

-= 12.7.1 =
-Release Date: December 12th, 2019

-Bugfixes:

-* Fixes a bug where the metabox would be broken when a relative URL was configured as `WP_CONTENT_URL`.
-Props to [FPCSJames](https://github.com/FPCSJames).

-= 12.7.0 =
-Release Date: December 10th, 2019

-Yoast SEO 12.7 is out today — signalling the last release of 2019.
-This release is all about cleaning up and fixing bugs.
-Since we have a two-week release schedule, we can quickly respond to any bug we might find.
-Find out more about this release in [our 12.7 release post](https://yoa.st/release-12-7)!

-Bugfixes:

-* Fixes a bug where sub-sitemaps were rendered for non-public custom post types.
-Props to [@stodorovic](https://github.com/stodorovic).
-* Fixes a bug where nested gallery images were not included in the image count in the sitemap.
-Props to [@stodorovic](https://github.com/stodorovic).
-* Fixes a bug where the notification center 'dismiss' and 'restore' buttons had no focus style.

-Other:

-* Improves security by adding output escaping.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).